Beck-Sisyphus/Dubhacks2014/README.md

 Myopen team in Dubhacks 2014

-Using Myo to gather gestures using Javascript and applying movement
+Using Myo to gather gestures using Javascript and applying movement through Arduino to motors.

 ============